A Variational Framework for the Complexity of PDE Solutions: Contributions

 \end{itemize} These results build a rigorous bridge between computability, complexity theory, and variational formulations of PDEs.
-By establishing upper and lower bounds on solution complexity, the framework determines whether a PDE admits effective numerical algorithms and when it exhibits complexity blowup.
-In particular, it links structural properties of PDE learning losses, such as convexity and coercivity, and the regularity of the solution operator to the inherent complexity of the infinite-dimensional solution.
-Thus, the framework not only advances the theoretical foundations of computability and complexity of PDEs but also provides constructive insights for designing effective numerical schemes.
+By establishing upper and lower bounds on solution complexity within the adopted computability framework from Definition~\ref{def:comp_bsp}, the analysis determines when a PDE admits effective numerical schemes and when it exhibits complexity blowup.
+In particular, it links structural properties of the PDE losses—such as convexity and coercivity—and the regularity of the solution operator to the resulting complexity of the infinite-dimensional solution, relative to effective polynomial representations.
+Thus, the framework advances the theoretical foundations of computability and complexity for PDEs within this representation-dependent setting and provides constructive insights for designing effective numerical schemes.